simphony/simphony-common/doc/source/cuds_definition.rst

   **Figure.
 1:** UML description of a CUDS modelling engine.

-The CUDS engine supports operations to add, get and remove CUDS containers from the internal memory of the engine wrapper to setup the SD state of the simulations.
+The CUDS engine (:class:`~.ABCModelingEngine`) supports operations to add, get and remove CUDS containers from the internal memory of the engine wrapper to setup the SD state of the simulations.

 When a CUDS container is added the CUDS modelling engine will copy into internal memory only the ``uid`` mapping and the CUBA information